thaddavis/crewai_and_agentops_script/video_script/1/7_adding_environment_variables.md

 If you're unfamiliar with the term LLM...

-An LLM is the part of an agent we would most likely call it's brain...
+An LLM is the part of an agent we would call it's brain...

-The details of how an LLM works can be explored outside of this video if interested...
+The details of how an LLM works can be explored outside of this video if interested.

-But for our purposes, we'll be calling an LLM (powered by OpenAI via their API) each time an agent in our crew needs to perform the current task assigned to it...
+For our purposes, we'll be calling an LLM powered by OpenAI via their API each time an agent in our crew needs to perform the current task assigned to it...

+(PAUSE)

-Connecting our CrewAI project with OpenAI is simple.
+Connecting our project with OpenAI is simple.

 First, we have to sign up on OpenAI's platform: `https://platform.openai.com/`